Maesla/MPC-Controller/Rubric questions.md

 Reducing the number of points and dt solved the problem.
 Finally, I use N = 20 and dt = 0.20

+Edit Submission 2:
+I have managed to increase the vehicle speed.
+Because of this, I needed to reduce T in order to avoid predecing farther than the waypoints.
+Now, N = 10, dt = 0.1

 # Polynomial Fitting and MPC Preprocessing #
 A 3th grade polynomial is calculated by polyfit function.
 I have develop a method to derive this polynomial, in order to calculate epsi.